open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

     In this way, cert-manager will generate a self-signed certificate. _See [cert-manager installation](https://cert-manager.io/docs/installation/kubernetes/) for more details._
   - You can provide your own Issuer by configuring the `admissionWebhooks.certManager.issuerRef` value.
 You will need to specify the `kind` (Issuer or ClusterIssuer) and the `name`.
 Note that this method also requires the installation of cert-manager.
-  - You can use an automatically generated self-signed certificate by setting `admissionWebhooks.certManager.enabled` to `false` and `admissionWebhooks.autoGenerateCert` to `true`.
+  - You can use an automatically generated self-signed certificate by setting `admissionWebhooks.certManager.enabled` to `false` and `admissionWebhooks.autoGenerateCert.enabled` to `true`.
 Helm will create a self-signed cert and a secret for you.
-  - You can use your own generated self-signed certificate by setting both `admissionWebhooks.certManager.enabled` and `admissionWebhooks.autoGenerateCert` to `false`.
+  - You can use your own generated self-signed certificate by setting both `admissionWebhooks.certManager.enabled` and `admissionWebhooks.autoGenerateCert.enabled` to `false`.
 You should provide the necessary values to `admissionWebhooks.cert_file`, `admissionWebhooks.key_file`, and `admissionWebhooks.ca_file`.
   - You can sideload custom webhooks and certificate by disabling `.Values.admissionWebhooks.create` and `admissionWebhooks.certManager.enabled` while setting your custom cert secret name in `admissionWebhooks.secretName`
   - You can disable webhooks altogether by disabling `.Values.admissionWebhooks.create` and setting env var to `ENABLE_WEBHOOKS: "false"`